Science deserves better tools. We're building them.

 What the PubIndex Score Measures

-The PubIndex Score is a 1–99 percentile score that measures a researcher's publication impact within their specific topic and career stage.
-Unlike the h-index, which rewards cumulative lifetime output regardless of field or seniority, the PubIndex Score normalizes for both — so a first-year grad student can score 99, and a 30-year PI can also score 99.
+The PubIndex Score is a 1–99 percentile score that measures a researcher's publication impact across their full body of work, normalized for career stage.
+Unlike the h-index, which rewards cumulative lifetime output regardless of seniority, the PubIndex Score normalizes for career stage — so a first-year grad student can score 99, and a 30-year PI can also score 99.
 They're measured against their actual peers.

 Career Zones